ijl/orjson/README.md

-datetimes, not supporting subclasses without a `default` hook, serializing UTF-8 to bytes rather than escaped ASCII (e.g., "好" rather than "\\\u597d") by default, having strict UTF-8 conformance, having strict JSON conformance on NaN/Infinity/-Infinity, not supporting pretty printing, and not supporting all standard library options.
+datetimes, not supporting subclasses without a `default` hook, serializing UTF-8 to bytes rather than escaped ASCII (e.g., "好" rather than "\\\u597d") by default, having strict UTF-8 conformance, having strict JSON conformance on NaN/Infinity/-Infinity, having an option for strict JSON conformance on 53-bit integers, not supporting pretty printing, and not supporting all standard library options.

 It supports CPython 3.6 and 3.7.